foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

        The user can select whether to enable SCP03 during secure world initialization or at a later time from the normal world using the `scp03`_ command::

-	CFG_CORE_SE05X_SCP03_EARLY=y : enables SCP03 before the Normal World has booted.
-	CFG_SCP03_PTA=y              : allows SCP03 to be enabled from from the Normal World
+	CFG_CORE_SE05X_SCP03_EARLY=y : enables SCP03 before the Normal World has booted CFG_SCP03_PTA=y              : allows SCP03 to be enabled from the Normal World.

 The predefined factory keys stored on the SE05X NVM (**static keys** from here on) are public and should therefore be rotated to a secret set of values from